MitHipster/andrew-mead-node-notes/README.md

 ## Description

-Re-created a terminal-based note taking app using Node.js and Yargs with options to `add`, `remove`, `read` and `list` notes stored in a JSON file.
+Re-created a terminal-based note taking app using Node.js and Yargs with options to `add`, `delete`, `read` and `list` notes stored in a JSON file.

 ### Prerequisites